pantheon-systems/documentation/source/content/create-custom-upstream.md

 To avoid incompatibilities, you must track Pantheon's corresponding upstream repository within the Custom Upstream.

-1. Navigate to the Custom Upstream's root directory using the command line, then add the appropriate Pantheon upstream as a [remote](https://git-scm.com/docs/git-remote):
+1. Navigate to the Custom Upstream's root directory using the command line, then add the appropriate Pantheon Upstream as a [remote](https://git-scm.com/docs/git-remote):

     <TabList>